-Be sure you be aware of the cancellation policy prior to reserving.
-Vacation rental management companies and property owners typically offer their clients the choice to purchase trip insurance.
-Trip insurance guards the renter against emergencies and weather events, It gives peace of mind should tragedy strike.
+Be sure to are familiar with the cancellation policy before reserving.
+Many rental property contracts include an option for trip insurance.
+Trip insurance guards the renter against emergencies and weather events, It gives peace of mind should catastrophe strike.

 During your Stay

 - Enjoy your stay!
-Remember to protect the owner (and your stuff!) by keeping the home locked up while you are away, exactly like you would at home.
+Remember to protect the property owner (and your stuff!) by keeping the vacation rental locked up when you are away, just like you would in your own home.

 When its Time to Leave

-- Once everything is out, perform a walk-through of the rental to make sure no property damage occurred in the course of your stay.
-We suggest walking through with the property manager whenever feasible (this isn't always the case)..
-If the property owner is not available, make certain to take photos of the property to record its condition.
+- Make sure to walk through the rental one final time and look for property damage.
+We suggest walking through with the rental manager wherever possible (often this isn't possible)..
+If the property manager is not available, make certain to take photos of the property to record its condition.

 - How was your getaway?
 Nearly all rental home sites ask for reviews after your stay .
 Owners and property managers will appreciate your positive critiques.
 If anything went wrong and they didn't correct it in a practical manner, or when the property was not as described, you may want to note that in your feedback.